-the examiner shall make a thorough study of an application (which includes the claimed invention) and shall make a thorough investigation (search) of the available prior art relating to the subject matter of the claimed invention.
-The examination shall be complete with respect both to compliance of the application with the applicable statutes and rules and to the patentability of the invention as claimed, as well as with respect to matters of form, unless otherwise indicated.
+USPTO the thorough study of an application (which includes the claimed invention) including a thorough investigation (search) of the available prior art relating to the subject matter of the claimed invention.
+The examination is complete with respect both to compliance of the application with the applicable statutes and rules and to the patentability of the invention as claimed, as well as with respect to matters of form, unless otherwise indicated.
+Field of technology Refers to a field of technology identified in the WIPO technology concordance table that links the International Patent Classification (IPC) symbols with thirty-five fields of technology.
+See also International Patent Classification.
+Final action EPO the last decision taken by the examining division in the European granting procedure, meaning either to refuse or to propose to grant the patent application.

-Euro-direct application